thisago/safeWriting/readme.md

 ## Usage

-Just click or focus on a typing area.
+Just click on a typing area.

 ## Installation